-'BEDROCK', curated by Marie-Anne McQuay, draws on Liverpool's distinctive geography and the beliefs which underpin the city.
-It is inspired by the sandstone which spans the city region and is found in its imposing architecture.
+'BEDROCK' draws on Liverpool's distinctive geography and the beliefs which underpin the city.
+It is inspired by the sandstone which spans the city region and is found in its distinctive architecture.
 'BEDROCK' also acts as a metaphor for the unique social foundations of Liverpool, haunted by empire, and the people, places and values that ground us.